The Valleys of the Cévennes

 > The village of Saint Laurent de Treves and its dinosaur footprints.

-> The panoramic view of the famous field of l’Aultre and the roman church of Saint-Flour, along the Vallon de Saint Flour trail, in the village of Le Pompidou.
+> The panoramic views of the field of l’Aultre and the roman church of Saint-Flour, along the Vallon de Saint Flour trail, in Le Pompidou.

-> The interpretive trail around an ancient silkworm farm La Roque that will open your eyes to the local biodiversity.
+> The interpretive trail around an ancient silkworm farm, La Roque , highlighting the local biodiversity.

 Hike the land